-Immunosuppressant Effects/Increased Susceptibility to Infections with a live vaccine should be avoided in patients receiving doxorubicin.
+Immunosuppressant Effects/Increased Susceptibility to Infections

+Administration of live or live-attenuated vaccines in patients immunocompromised by chemotherapeutic agents including doxorubicin, may result in serious or fatal infections.
+Vaccination with a live vaccine should be avoided in patients receiving doxorubicin.
 Killed or inactivated vaccines may be administered; however, the response to such vaccines may be diminished.